• Welcome to the ShrimperZone forums.

 What is happening

 ‘Decoupling’ was settled on as the solution for all parties.
 COSU would take control of the club without any legal guarantee that Ron would get Fossetts developed and the club would no longer be used as a bargaining chip for private financial gain for the Martin family.
-In signing over the club Ron Martin would allow SCC sufficient time to complete a robust due diligence process on the agreed Fossetts scheme and terms of the requirement of the National League bond would be satisfied as the takeover would have been concluded “to the satisfaction of the National League and the FA”.
+In signing over the club Ron Martin would allow SCC sufficient time to complete a robust DD process on the agreed Fossetts scheme and terms of the requirement of the National League bond would be satisfied as the takeover would have been concluded “to the satisfaction of the National League and the FA”.

 The bond and the club’s subsequent appeal against its imposition became a legal struggle and we hope to be able to go into more details on this in a future issue.